Gustave Maximilien Juste de Croÿ-Solre

-Gustave Maximilien Juste de Croÿ-Solre (12 September 1773 Château de l'Ermitage, near Condé-sur-l'Escaut, Nord - 1 January 1844 Rouen) was a French cardinal, Archbishop of Rouen, and a member of the House of Croy.
+Prince Gustave Maximilien Juste de Croÿ-Solre (12 September 1773 Château de l'Ermitage, near Condé-sur-l'Escaut, Nord - 1 January 1844 Rouen) was a French cardinal, Archbishop of Rouen, and a member of the House of Croy.

 Life

-Gustave was the fifth of six sons born to Anne Emmanuel Ferdinand François, 8th Duke of Croy, and Auguste Friederike Wilhelmine zu Salm-Kyrburg.
+Gustave was the fifth of six sons born to Anne Emmanuel Ferdinand François, 8th Duke of Croy, and Princess Auguste Friederike Wilhelmine zu Salm-Kyrburg.
 In 1789, he was made a canon of the cathedral chapter of Strasbourg.
 During the French Revolution, he took refuge in Vienna, where he was ordained a priest on 3 November 1797.

 Bishop

 In 1814 he was made a chevalier of the Order of Saint-Louis.
 On 8 August 1817 he was appointed Bishop of Strasbourg by King Louis XVIII; the appointment was confirmed by Pope Pius VII on 23 August 1819.
 He was consecrated a bishop on 9 January 1820 at the Church of St. Sulpice in Paris by Jean-Charles de Coucy, Archbishop of Reims.
 The Prince of Croy embodied "the episcopate of the great lords" of the Restoration.
 He settled at the Palais Rohan and was addressed as "Prince" by the clergy.
 Pious, orthodox, and ultramontane, he was very supportive of the Bourbons.

 In June 1820, he set out on a confirmation tour through the diocese; his simplicity and affability conquered all hearts.
 His knowledge of the German language facilitated his contacts with the population.
 From 1821 until 1830 Croy served as Grand Almoner of France, a position generally dominated by a few aristocratic families.
 Augustus Marie Martin, who would later become the first bishop of the Diocese of Natchitoches, worked under him while a seminarian.

 Croy later served as the President of the Superior Council of the Society for the Propagation of the Faith.
 In 1821 he became an officer of the Légion d'honneur, and the following year a Peer of France.
 His duties kept him often absent from Strasbourg.
 In 1823, he was able to obtain the restitution of the church of Saint-Etienne; as for the buildings of the old Saint-Etienne abbey, which had served as a granary and then as a theater since the Revolution, he rented them for his junior seminary, until the diocese could purchase them.
 He invited the Jesuits to come and preach in Alsace.